 Our institutional commitment to excellence and leadership in the care and presentation of the Living Collections includes a robust program to ensure a healthy and sustainable growing environment.
 In recent years, these efforts have included the creation of perennial meadows and “no-mow” areas throughout the landscape, as well as the formation of an advisory group to guide future decision-making.
 The Herbaceous Layer Committee’s primary goal is to manage the herbaceous layer on the Arboretum grounds with a holistic approach.
 This includes surveying the current conditions and species make-up of the herbaceous layer, creating a list of desired plants to add to the grounds, managing invasive plants, and continuing to employ strategies aimed at increasing biodiversity and soil health.
 Seeds collected from wild plants will be accessioned into Arboretum databases, planted in the landscape, and their growth documented.

-Currently the Committee is processing wild-collected seeds of 15 species collected in fall 2017 from the Myles Standish State Forest in Plymouth, MA.
-The seeds will be sown directly in the landscape in the spring, and germinated and grown into plugs at the Dana Greenhouses for fall planting.
+The Committee is processed wild-collected seeds of 15 species collected in fall 2017 from the Myles Standish State Forest in Plymouth, MA.
+The seeds were sown directly in the landscape in the spring, and germinated and grown into plugs at the Dana Greenhouses for fall planting.